Rajpratik71/linux-manPages/py3compile.md

               specify Debian package name whose files should be bytecompiled

        -V VRANGE
               force  private  modules  to be bytecompiled with Python 3 version from given range, regardless of the default Python 3 version in the system.
-If there are no other options, bytecompile all pub‐ lic modules for installed Python 3 versions  that  match  given range.
+If there are no other options, bytecompile all public modules for installed Python 3 versions that match given range.
 VERSION_RANGE examples:

                  · 3.1    version 3.1 only,